 Jaffa may be much older than Tel Aviv, but it is still very much in possession of a vibrant, youthful energy.
 Ancient streets end at teeming bazaars, golden buildings perch above the crashing waves of the Mediterranean and fishing folk haul in their catch in the historic port, just as they have done for centuries.
 And because of the golden sunshine for most of the year and the fusion of musical trends and multicultural artwork, a visit to Jaffa is a delight to the senses, too.
-Admire the views, enjoy the food, appreciate the art and architecture and discover the best things to do in Jaffa all year round.

 Peak Garden, or Gan HaPisga, is located in the middle of Jaffa and provides the best lookout point for miles.
 Climb the paths between green lawns and archaeological remains that date back 3,500 years to reach the summit.
 From the top, visitors are rewarded with the perfect vantage point of the perfectly blue Mediterranean, Jaffa’s renowned Ottoman-era clock tower and port and Tel Aviv’s southern neighbourhoods.
 On a clear day, Haifa can be seen in the distance.
 Come back at sunset to watch the sun as it sinks into the sea and the lights sparkle along the coastline.